maureencarey/paradigm/README.md

 The article is submitted JOURNAL (DOI: XXX) and available on BioRxiv (see here: XXX).

-FYI some files are to large to share on github, including (but not limited to):
+FYI some files are too large to share on github, including (but not limited to):
 * genome fasta files
 * compiled diamond databases
 Please see .gitignore for specific file names or groups and feel free to email for access.